 The type of meals you can eat on a camping trip depends upon the amount of kitchen equipment, fuel, and food you can carry to your campsite.
-Backpackers only have room to carry a small stove and a few kitchen items and, thus, have a limited range of meal choices; they frequently are limited to dehydrated packaged meals that can be re-hydrated with a little hot water.
+Backpackers only have room to carry a small stove and a few kitchen items and, thus, have a limited range of meal choices.
+Thus, they must rely on dehydrated packaged meals that can be re-hydrated with a little hot water.
 Canoe campers, equestrian campers, and motorcycle campers have a little more packing space to carry a larger stove, more kitchen equipment, and more food items - thus, allowing a wider range of meal options.
 Families who travel by automobile and camp in developed state and federal campgrounds have the widest range of meal options.
 They could leave their kitchen equipment at home and drive to restaurants every day - if they wanted to.
 Or, they could pack a small stove, a pot or two, and plan to buy small amounts of food in grocery stores as needed.
 Or, they could pack a large stove, several pots, a cooler, and a variety of foods that would allow them to prepare meals for several days.
 Eva and I fall into the last category as do many other modern tent camping families.
-We like to eat a wide variety of foods on our camping trips and prepare most of these meals in our campsite.
-To be able to prepare a range of meals, we must first decide what stoves and kitchen equipment we can pack.
+We like to eat a wide variety of foods during our camping trips and prepare most of these meals in our campsite.
+To be able to prepare a range of meals, we must first decide what stoves and kitchen equipment we want to pack.

 Although most developed campgrounds have fire rings in their campsites, most of these fire rings are inefficient as cooking stoves.
 As a general rule, they are much too large and require excessive amounts of wood to cook simple meals.
 Frequently, they hold moisture from previous rains and this moisture reduces the heat output from the wood, and some do not have decent cooking grates.
 Pedestal grills would be a better cooking platform but few campsites have them.
 Consequently, modern tent campers should pack a reliable stove to cook their meals.